 The Great Northern Hotel is ridiculously close to Kings Cross and St Pancras stations which is incredibly convenient.
-This area has also nearly finished its amazing rejuvenation project and there are loads of fabulous restaurants and bars and interesting things to do on your doorstep.
 The hotel dates back to 1854 but has had a major refurb so it feels fresh and modern.
-Prices start at £229 a night.
-Click here for deals and availability.

-The Hoxton hotel is in the heart of east London in Shoreditch and a perfect base for exploration.
+The Hoxton hotel is in the heart of East London in Shoreditch and a perfect base for exploration.
 The rooms aren’t huge but the location makes up for it – as does the great value for London with rooms starting at £99 a night.
-Click here for deals and availability.

 Great Deals for those visiting London from outside the UK

 Visit Great Britain has some fantastic offers that are just for those who live outside the UK.
 It is possible to make significant savings if you book certain things before you travel – not to mention how much easier it is to already have tickets for things when you arrive.

 If you have just moved to the UK you can buy these passes in your first six months of residency.